10 ways to improve interdepartmental communication

 Adding simple-to-use technology is another way to promote better interdepartmental communication.
 Using a company portal or an employee app are two examples.
 This is especially important if your department or team works remotely.

 Jotform’s free company portal app template is ideal for consolidating company forms and documents in one convenient location.
-The app bundles a variety of forms that allow employees to record contact information, file IT service tickets, request time off, and fill out COVID-19 screening checklists.
+The app bundles a variety of forms that allow employees to record contact information, file IT service tickets and request time off.
 Employees can also share workplace improvement suggestions and report incidents through the app.

 It’s easy to build your app with Jotform’s no-code app builder.
 You can add or change forms, upload documents, create buttons, add external links, and more.
 Share your app with a link, and employees can access and download it on any device.